Arrangement in Painting.

 There are a few basic rules to keeping a good arrangement in paintings.

 About arrangement in painting – landscape paintings

-Here you can work to a formula and experiment with the formula.
+You can work to a formula and experiment with the formula.

 So the idea is to trap the viewer’s eye by placing objects here and there around the painting in such positions and shapes as to give the eye a path to follow.

-We do this by keeping trees leaning in to the picture, maybe shape a branch for the eye to travel along towards the next object which might be a cottage facing in to the picture, then a fence coming in to the picture and if needed a log or a few tusks of grass to steer the eye around and in to the picture.
+We do this by keeping trees leaning into the picture, maybe shape a branch for the eye to travel along towards the next object which might be a cottage facing into the picture, then a fence coming in to the picture and if needed a log or a few tusks of grass to steer the eye around and into the picture.

 Where mountains reach the edge of the picture, they should slope down into the picture, even if it’s just a little bit, for mountains dropping off out of the picture will surely attract the viewer’s eye out of the picture, however if the mountain must slope down and out, this can be compensated by a carefully placed object with the strength to attract the eye away from the mountain and back into the picture.

 It is all a matter of stopping the eye from wandering off the picture.

 Have a look at some well-known landscape paintings and see if you can follow the path that the artist has laid out to catch and steer the viewer’s eye around and towards the middle of the painting. (not just landscapes)